Skip to content

 Recommended approach:

-1. Create an event-specific key, e.g. event-2026-hackathon.
+1. Create an event-specific API key, for example event-2026-hackathon.

-2. Provide participants with simple connection instructions:
+2. Provide participants with a standard integration note: